 The overall goal of the program is to prepare graduates who are knowledgeable and respected clinical laboratory scientists, and who are lifelong learners with the potential for leadership as supervisors, managers, and educators.

 The CLS program consists of (1) a 16-week semester of didactic and laboratory work and (2) a 40-week off-campus internship at affiliated clinical laboratory sites.
-The CLS Program now offers a hybrid (partially online) option for the first semester.
-For the 40-week off-campus portion, students enroll in a combination of regular university sessions and special sessions through the College of Extended Learning.
+For the 40-week off-campus portion, students enroll in special sessions through the College of Extended Learning.

 |CLS 701||Clinical Chemistry and Urinalysis||4|